Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Verrica, Apyx, Waste Management, and Tupperware and Encourages Investors to Contact the Firm

-NEW YORK, June 29, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Verrica Pharmaceutics, Inc. (NASDAQ: VRCA), Apyx Medical Corporation (NASDAQ: APYX), Waste Management, Inc. (NYSE: WM), and Tupperware Brands Corporation (NYSE: TUP).
+NEW YORK, July 04, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Verrica Pharmaceuticals, Inc. (NASDAQ: VRCA), Apyx Medical Corporation (NASDAQ: APYX), Waste Management, Inc. (NYSE: WM), and Tupperware Brands Corporation (NYSE: TUP).
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: May 28, 2021 – May 24, 2022